tk755/dotfiles/.bin/distro-setup/README.md

 ssh-add ~/.ssh/id_rsa
 ```

-Copy the SSH public key to your clipboard with the following:
+Copy the SSH public key to your clipboard with the following command:

 ```
 xclip -sel clip < ~/.ssh/id_rsa.pub